celso-patiri/nestjs-realtor/README.md

 ## What I Learned

-  - The basics of Prisma with a Postgres database
+  - The basics of Prisma
   - Role based authorization and product key issuing
+  - More about NestJS `Execution Context`, Reflection and metadata
-  - Custom param decorators with `createParamDecorator`
+  - Custom route handler decorators and `createParamDecorator`
-  - NestJS Interceptors and the basics of [RxJS](https://rxjs.dev/) `Observables`
+  - NestJS `Interceptors` and the basics of [RxJS](https://rxjs.dev/) `Observables`
+  - Unit tests in NestJS and more advanced Jest mocking

 ## Routes